JeremyCade/jeremycade.github.io/about.md

 ### Baseball

-Jeremy is the Chairman of the Board of Baseball Queensland, as well as being a NCAS 4 Baseball Coach with [Indians Baseball Club](http://www.indians.org.au) and [Brisbane South Baseball Association](http://bsba.baseball.com.au) All Star Teams.
+Jeremy is the Commissioner (Chairman) of the Board of Baseball Queensland, A NCAS 4 Baseball Coach, and Life Member of [Indians Baseball Club](http://www.indians.org.au).

 ### Contact